 It has been found that 70 per cent of people clench and grind their teeth as a result of stress and anxiety.
 Some research has shown a possible link between teeth grinding and a stressful work environment.

 How can you stop clenching or grinding your teeth?
 It depends on the cause.
 Is it due to a sleep disorder, lifestyle factors or stress and anxiety?
 It is important to have your dentist evaluate you with a comprehensive exam and develop a specialised treatment plan for you.

-The best way to protect your teeth and prevent tooth wear and fracture is to wear an occlusal appliance.
+The best way to protect your teeth and prevent tooth wear and fracture is to wear a night guard.
 These appliances have different names, including occlusal splints, occlusal bite guards, night guards, bite plates and bruxism appliances.
 These are custom-made, specially fitted plastic mouthpieces that fit over your top or bottom teeth.
-Wearing one of these appliances will reduce jaw muscle pain and protect both your teeth and temporomandibular joint.
-The appliances are usually worn at bedtime and are considered the treatment of choice.
+Wearing one of these appliances can help reduce jaw muscle pain and protect both your teeth and temporomandibular joint.

 If anxiety or stress is believed to be the cause of your grinding, then behavioural management is a must.
-Relaxation techniques, meditation and psychoanalysis can help manage the stress and anxiety.
-Hypnosis has also been found to help relieve grinding of your teeth.
-A study reported by the Bruxism Association found hypnosis to have positive long-term effects, so this treatment has some promise.
+Relaxation techniques, meditation and psychoanalysis can help manage stress and anxiety.
 Sometimes a combination of behaviour modification and occlusal appliances is required.

 Putting an end to the clenching or grinding of your teeth requires an evaluation by your dentist or by an oral and maxillofacial surgeon.
 After an exam, a treatment plan can be implemented.
 It may include an occlusal appliance and, possibly, behavioural modification methods.